stuvusIT/nginx/README.md

 | `served_domains.client_max_body_size`          | :heavy_multiplication_x:       |          | File Upload size|
 | `served_domains.headers`          | :heavy_multiplication_x:       |          | List of headers that should be used for this server block|

+## Global Values
+upstream, maps, and global vars are to be defined by using either nginx_upstreams, nginx_maps, nginx_global lists the objects for each list are defined below.

 ### Upstream Vars
 | Name                      | Required                 | Default         | Description                                                                     |
 |---------------------------|:------------------------:|-----------------|---------------------------------------------------------------------------------|